cparish312/hindsight/README.md

     2) Rebuild the app and install on your device

 ## Features
-Currently the app has 3 "working" functionalities.
+Currently the app has 4 "working" functionalities.
 1) **Screen Recording:** Toggle screen recording on or off.
+2) **Location Tracking:** Will save the last retrieved location every 2 seconds (if it has changed).
+Currently only works if screen recording is also enabled.
-2) **Server Upload:** Upload screenshots directly to your server.
+3) **Server Upload:** Upload screenshots directly to your server.
 * The screenshots timeline can be viewed and searched by running `python timeline_view.py`
-3) **Query:** Run natural language queries against the text in your screenshots.
+4) **Query:** Run natural language queries against the text in your screenshots.
 There are 3 types of querying techniques currently available:
     1) Basic (Default or start query with `b/`): Uses top N contexts retreived by chromadb and feeds them to a single LLM call
     2) Long Context (start query with `l/`): For each top N contexts grabs the frames immediately before and after.
 For each context, the frames are combined and fed to an LLM.
 Finally, all of the results are fed to a summary LLM call to generate the response.
     3) Decomposition (start query with `d/`): First creates prompt asking LLM to generate prompts to gain context for the query.
 Then, it run Long Context on each of these sub-prompts.
 Finally, it combines all of the results of the sub-prompts and feeds it to the LLM with the user query.